Al Gore 1988 presidential campaign: Dropping out

-Gore was later endorsed by New York Mayor Ed Koch, who made statements in favor of Israel and against Jackson.
-These statements further cast Gore in a negative light.
-The endorsement led voters away from Gore who only received 10% of the vote in the New York Primary.
-Gore then dropped out of the race.
+The Gore campaign came to a close after Dukakis won the New York primary with 51% of the vote, followed by Jackson at 37%, and Gore only received 10%.
 The New York Times argued that he lost support due to his attacks against Jackson, Dukakis, and others, as well as for his endorsement by Koch.

-Gore was eventually able to mend fences with Jesse Jackson, who supported the Clinton-Gore ticket in 1992 and 1996, and who also campaigned for the Gore-Lieberman ticket during the 2000 presidential election.
+Gore was eventually able to mend fences with Jesse Jackson, who supported the Clinton–Gore ticket in 1992 and 1996, and who also campaigned for the Gore–Lieberman ticket during the 2000 presidential election.
 According to some, Gore's policies had changed in 2000, reflecting his eight years as Vice President.